An excellent start to using and understanding SQL Server DMV’s and better still it’s available for FREE!!

 2. Create a SQL Server Login

-CREATE LOGIN [CONTOSO\PerfMonAosSvc]
+USE [master] CREATE LOGIN [CONTOSO\PerfMonAosSvc] FROM WINDOWS WITH DEFAULT_DATABASE=[MY_DAX09_DB]

 3. Create the Database Login

-CREATE USER [CONTOSO\PerfMonAosSvc]
+USE [MY_DAX09_DB] CREATE USER [CONTOSO\PerfMonAosSvc] FOR LOGIN [CONTOSO\PerfMonAosSvc]

 4. Grant Database Role Permissions